GospelSounders/ch1941.adh/ReadMe.md

 At least as far as the hymnals project this is concerned, this is but secondary.
 No need spending time on side issues.

 ## How to Proceed
 1. Detecting hymn boundaries on the different pages.
-Save on DB.
+Save in DB.
 2. Detecting the hymnals header information
 3. Creating the indices
 4. Detecting/creating stanza and chorus boundaries